Learn something new every day

 All polyps develop because cells have grown in an abnormal way.
 Although cancer occurs in a similar manner, that does not mean that all polyps are cancerous, although they can become malignant.
 The larger the polyp, the more likely it is to become cancerous.

 Sessile polyps are one of several types of polyps.
-A sessile polyp generally is large and flat in shape, as opposed to other polyps that might be mushroom-shaped and contain a stalk.
+This polyp generally is large and flat in shape, as opposed to other polyps that might be mushroom-shaped and contain a stalk.
 Although polyps are generally thought of as developing in the colon, they also can occur in the stomach, nose, uterus, sinus, bladder and elsewhere in the body.
 Colon polyps are perhaps the most feared type of polyp because of the increased risk of colon cancer that occurs.

-Although sessile polyps don’t have one singular root cause, there are certain factors that put one at greater risk for developing sessile polyps.
+Although these polyps don’t have one singular root cause, there are certain factors that put one at greater risk for developing sessile polyps.
 People older than age 40 have increased risk, as do those who have a family history of polyps, sessile or otherwise.
 Someone who suffers from a chronic colon or digestive condition, such as Crohn’s disease, is more likely to develop polyps.

 Certain genetic mutations can make one prone to polyps.
 Smoking and obesity have been linked to a greater risk of polyps.
 Race also can be a factor.
 People of African descent might be more likely to develop polyps.

 Symptoms of sessile polyps are varied and depend on which part of the body is affected.
 Polyps might cause discomfort or bleeding, but they often have no symptoms at all.
-Treatment for sessile polyps depends on the extent of the condition.
+Treatment depends on the extent of the condition.
 Smaller, benign polyps are often simply left alone.
 Larger or cancerous polyps are removed by forceps or a simple surgical procedure.

 Screenings are also crucial to catching sessile polyps early in their development.
 People 50 or older should have regular colonoscopies to detect polyps.
 Polyps that are detected early can be removed by a surgeon, which can prevent complications such as the development of cancer.